Skip to main content

 How to Avoid and Manage Chargebacks

-Holiday cottage businesses should therefore be proactive in preventing and disputing chargebacks.
+Holiday cottage businesses should, therefore, be proactive in preventing and disputing chargebacks.

 A chargeback happens when the bank agrees to reverse the payment and refund the cardholder after they have disputed a transaction.